-Hitching My Fifth Wheel – a pictorial
+Hitching My Fifth Wheel – A Pictorial

 As a follow-on to my Hitching and Unhitching My Fifth Wheel post, I decided that a pictorial view of each step would be useful.
 I tried to make sure that everything is covered as I did each step.
 If there is anything different that you do or can recommend, please let me know in the comments.